If you’re looking for an easy meal for two or your whole family these pressure cooker baked potatoes and stuffed chicken

 There’s 2 to each box so it is perfect when the kids are at school.

 BUT…..when I’m making these Instant Pot baked potatoes and chicken I can have everything done in less than 45 minutes and we can head out to our next commitment.

 - I love baked potatoes as a side dish because they’re inexpensive, I can find them anywhere, and well we do live in Idaho so there’s that…… 😉

-What’s better is they last quite a long time on my countertop and since my stuffed chicken breasts from Barber Foods are frozen I can have this complete meal on hand at any time for those days when I forgot to hit the store (that happens a lot).
+What’s better is they last quite a long time on my countertop.
+Since my stuffed chicken breasts from Barber Foods are frozen I can have this complete meal on hand at any time.

 Oh my freezer…..it’s a lifesaver I tell you.
 This is where I start making my pressure cooker baked potatoes and stuffed chicken.
 Here.